mradcliffe/puppetlabs-packer/README.md

   `make test`

+## SELinux box notes

+* Requires the ovf from another build to be around.
+This is usually inside the templates/centos-7.2 directory.
+* the template json may have some hard coded stuff.

 ### Issues

 Please open any issues within the CPR ( Community Package Repository ) project on the [Puppet Labs issue tracker](https://tickets.puppetlabs.com/browse/CPR).